Bhuvanadhana/flipkart/README.md

 order by sum(quantity) desc
 limit 1
 ```
---List all orders that were cancelled and the reason for cancellation (if available).
+10.--List all orders that were cancelled and the reason for cancellation (if available).
 ```sql
 select distinct order_status from sales select